Ukrainian living in Arkansas reacts to the first 24 hours of Russian invasion - NewsBreak

 Marina – who goes by the name Marina Amdream – is still trying to wrap her head around the chaos.
 She’s been in Arkansas for 13 years, but her mother is still in Ukraine near the border as war strikes.

 Amdream skypes her daily, checking in and getting updates from the ground.
 The latest – 57 civilians dead, 169 injured in just the first 17 hours.
-The soldier count is unknown.“Weakness inflames evil:” Arkansas lawmakers react to Ukraine invasion
+The soldier count is unknown.Tennesseans with Ukraine connections fearful over war

 “It’s like a movie,” Amdream said.
 “It’s like it’s not real.”